Factory pain spreads through Asia, Europe; stimulus expected

 RATES FALLING

-The Bank of Japan and the ECB have signaled their readiness to ease, although they have less room to move than the Fed.
+The Bank of Japan and the ECB have signalled their readiness to ease, although they have less room to move than the Fed.

 In Hong Kong, the central bank cut its base rate for the first time in a decade, as its currency peg to the U.S. dollar forced the monetary authority to move with the Fed.